|

 1875

-Victor and Bucket companies participate in funeral process of Bucket Company member Charles Brown.
+Victor and Bucket companies participated in funeral process of Bucket Company member Charles Brown.
 (March

 7, 1875)news10mar75